 Success Scenario.
-In Chapter 8 of the World Energy Outlook 2012 of the International Energy Agency ("IEA") a detailed analysis is done as to how such an objective can be achieved.
-This is called the 450 Scenario, because it seeks to limit the amount of CO2 in the atmosphere to 450 ppm.
+In Chapter 8 of the World Energy Outlook 2012 of the International Energy Agency ("IEA") a detailed analysis is done as to how the Paris Agreement objective can be achieved.
+This is called the 450 Scenario, because it seeks to limit the amount of CO2 in the atmosphere to 450 ppm, which is believed to be consistent with the 2 degrees Celsius objective.